Course Outline

 Blended learning

-Tutorial/Workshop 1 – There will be a series of 2hour workshops throughout the semester.
+Tutorial/Workshop 1 – There will be a series of 2hour workshops throughout the trimester.
 Attendance at some of these workshops will be a requirement as they serve as preparatory work and development or required safety knowledge for the completion of fieldwork.
 The schedule of tutorials/workshops will be available in Canvas 2hrs Week 1 8 times

 Fieldwork – There will be two x single day fieldwork trips and one x 3 day fieldwork trips.
 The fieldwork requires off-campus activities.
 The detials of the fieldwork trips will be identified in Canvas 8hrs Throughout teaching period (refer to Format) 5 times